Nielsen realization in dimension four and projective twists: Introduction

 Recent results by Kronheimer--Mrowka \cite{KM}, Baraglia--Konno \cite{BaragliaKonno}, Lin \cite{Lin}, Farb-Looijenga \cite{FL} and Konno \cite{Konno} demonstrated that the Nielsen realization fails for many spin $4$--manifolds.
 Along with the classical examples of Raymond and Scott \cite{RaymondScott}, which are nilmanifolds constructed as the mapping tori of the $3$--torus, all the examples of $4$--manifolds for which the Nielsen realization fails admit spin structures, and thus have even intersection forms.
 On the other hand, Lee recently showed that many finite subgroups of the topological mapping class group of small rational surfaces \textit{are} realized by finite groups of diffeomorphisms \cite{Lee}.
 These cumulatively yield the question of to what extend the Nielsen realization is governed by the intersection form; e.g. ~\cite[Problem~5.2]{KonnoProblems}.

-The goal of this note is to show that the failure of the Nielsen realization problem is virtually independent of the intersection form.
+The main goal of this note is to show that the failure of the Nielsen realization problem is virtually independent of the intersection form.

-\begin{mthma} Given any non-zero integer $s$, for all but finitely many indefinite unimodular integral quadratic form $Q$ with signature $\sigma(Q)=s$, there is a closed oriented smooth non-spin $4$--manifold $X$ with finite fundamental group, intersection form $Q_X \cong Q$, and a finite subgroup of $\M(X)$ which does not lift to $\textrm{Diff}^+(X)$.
+\begin{mthma} Given any non-zero integer $s$, for all but finitely many indefinite unimodular integral quadratic form $Q$ with signature $\sigma(Q)=s$, there is a closed oriented smooth non-spin $4$--manifold $X$ with finite fundamental group, intersection form $Q_X \cong Q$, and an order two subgroup of $\M(X)$ that does not lift to $\textrm{Diff}^+(X)$.
 The examples include irreducible $4$--manifolds realizing infinitely many intersection forms. \end{mthma}